0xAX/linux-insides/Booting/linux-bootstrap-2.md

 	ireg.di  = (size_t)&buf;
 ```

-`ax` register must contain number of the function (0xe820 in our case), `cx` register contains size of the buffer which will contain data about memory, `edx` must contain `SMAP` magic number, `es:di` must contain address of the buffer which will contain memory data and `ebx` must be zero.
+The `ax` register must contain the number of the function (0xe820 in our case), `cx` register contains size of the buffer which will contain data about memory, `edx` must contain the `SMAP` magic number, `es:di` must contain the address of the buffer which will contain memory data and `ebx` has to be zero.

-The next is loop, where will be collected data about the memory.
-It starts from the call of the 0x15 bios interruption, which writes one line from the address allocation table.
-For getting the next line need to call this interruption again (what we do in the loop).
-Before the every next call `ebx` must contain value returned by previous value:
+Next is a loop where data about the memory will be collected.
+It starts from the call of the 0x15 bios interrupt, which writes one line from the address allocation table.
+For getting the next line we need to call this interrupt again (which we do in the loop).
+Before the next call `ebx` must contain the value returned previously:

 ```C
 	intcall(0x15, &ireg, &oreg);
 	ireg.ebx = oreg.ebx;
 ```

-Ultimately, it makes iterations in the loop, collecting data from address allocation table and writes this data into array of `e820entry` array:
+Ultimately, it does iterations in the loop to collect data from the address allocation table and writes this data into the `e820entry` array:

 * start of memory segment
 * size  of memory segment
 * type of memory segment (which can be reserved, usable and etc...).

-You can see the result of execution in the `dmesg` output, something like:
+You can see the result of this in the `dmesg` output, something like:

 ```
 [    0.000000] e820: BIOS-provided physical RAM map: